1932 Notre Dame Fighting Irish football team

 The 1932 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1932 college football season.
-In its second season under head coach Hunk Anderson, the team compiled a 7–2 record and outscored opponents by a total of 255 to 31.
+In their second season under head coach Hunk Anderson, the Fighting Irish compiled a 7–2 record, shut out six of nine opponents, and outscored all opponents by a total of 255 to 31.
+In games against major opponents, they defeated Kansas, Northwestern, Navy, and Army, but lost to Pittsburgh and USC.

+Tackle Joe Kurth was a consensus first-team pick on the 1932 All-America college football team.
+In addition, fullback George Melinkovich received first-team All-America honors from Liberty magazine and Parke H. Davis.
 Paul Host was the team captain.

 The team played its home games at Notre Dame Stadium in South Bend, Indiana.